 Latent tuberculosis infections are asymptomatic with positive tuberculin skin tests (TSTs) and/or positive interferon-gamma release assays (IGRAs).
 Latent tuberculosis infections will progress to active disease (ie, reactivation TB) in 5% of cases within 2 years of primary infection; an additional 5% will reactivate over their lifetimes.
 Reactivation rates are much higher in the very young, the elderly, persons with recent primary infection, those with immune compromise (in particular, HIV), and those with chronic diseases such as diabetes and renal failure.

 Most patients with reactivation TB present subacutely with fever, malaise, weight loss, fatigue, and night sweats.
 Most patients with active TB will have pulmonary involvement characterized by subsequent development of productive cough.
 Hemoptysis, pleuritic chest pain, and dyspnea may develop.
 Rales and rhonchi may be found, but the pulmonary examination is not usually diagnostic.
 TB should be considered in any HIV patient with respiratory symptoms, even if chest radiographs are normal (see Chapter 92 HIV and AIDS).

 Extrapulmonary TB develops in up to 20% of cases.
 Lymphadenitis, with painless enlargement and possible draining sinuses, is the most common presentation.
 Patients may also present with symptomatic pleural effusion, pericarditis, peritonitis, or meningitis.
 Additional sites of reactivation TB after hematogenous spread include bones, joints, adrenals, GI tract and GU tract.
 Extrapulmonary reactivation TB is more common and often more severe in young children and immune-compromised patients as noted for primary TB infection above.

 Miliary TB is a multisystem disease caused by massive hematogenous dissemination.
-It is also ...
+It ...